MicrosoftDocs/cpp-docs/docs/standard-library/span-class.md

 ### Return Value

-Returns an iterator pointing to the beginning of the reversed span.
+An iterator pointing to the beginning of the reversed span.

 ### Example